coltoncs/react-gatsby-bulma-netlify/src/pages/index.md

 templateKey: index-page
 title: Welcome to my World.
 image: /img/rasp-pi4.png
-heading: Coding with confidence
+heading: About me
 subheading: A personal portfolio site for my web dev journey
 mainpitch:
   title: Who Am I?
   description: >
     Hi, my name is Colton Sweeney and I'm a 21-year-old web developer and graphic designer living in Raleigh, NC.
-In my free time, I love building and programming computers, working on my G35 Coupe, and snapping photos of my cat and various other things.
 description: >-
-  Computers are my passion.
-For as long as I can remember I've held a personal connection computers.
-Whether it was playing with MS Paint when I was a toddler or fudging around with different image manipulation programs when I was middle school, I've always held a great fascination when it came to computers.
-Over the years, I've only grown my portfolio for what's possible when it comes to computers.
-Furthermore, my drive to learn more will grow.
+  Hello!
+I'm a full-time student working for a degree in Web Development, as well as a part-time intern working at a local enterprise software company.
+  Things that make me tick include cars, cats, coffee, and most importantly -- computers.
 intro:
   blurbs:
     - image: /img/vs-code.PNG
       text: >
         I can help with a variety of coding needs, whether you need a custom bot  implemented with your Smart Home tech, or a full-serviced website with  all the bells and whistles, I'd be happy to help.
 I have experience with  languages such as Java, C#, Python and frameworks such as Django, Express,  and ASP.NET.
 I love playing around in JavaScript libraries, as well.
 As a  matter of fact, this website was built using React and Gatsby!
     - image: /img/rasp-pi4.png
       text: >
         We offer a small, but carefully curated selection of brewing gear and